metakeule/speccer/spec/spec.md

 ******

+## FEATURE 5 export HTML to stdout without overwriting json.html

 RESPONSIBLE `mra`
 STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-12`
 DEADLINE `2013-11-12` ESTIMATEDHOURS `1`

-### export HTML to stdout without overwriting json.html

 Go into a folder that contains your spec and run